 - You have not unreasonably failed or refused to depart a country or location following the date an advisory to leave that country or location is issued by the United States government.

-Alternative Therapies (Complimentary Therapies) – therapy and treatment that falls outside of traditional Western medicine or treatments.
-Examples include: acupuncture, meditation, and homeopathy.
+Alternative Therapies (Complementary Therapies) – therapy and treatment that falls outside of traditional Western medicine or treatments.
+Examples include acupuncture, meditation, and homeopathy.